Saartje87/pbjs-0.6/docs/PB-$.md

 ### prev

-Returns the previous sibling of the first element in our collection
+Returns the previous sibling of the first element in this set.

 ###### Signature
 ```javascript